terra-money/terra.py/docs/guides/transactions.rst

 .. note::
-    The fee simulation by default will return with a fee amount in every denom available for which the signing account's has a Coin balance (it will fail if account has no balance).
+    The fee simulation by default will return with a fee amount in every denom available for which the signing account holds Coin balance (fee estimation will fail if account has 0 balance).
 Use the ``denoms`` parameter to restrict estimated fee to only denoms specified.

 .. code-block:: python